egaxegax/egaxegax.github.io/songs/jkl/KISS/Comin Home.md

     G
 Hotels they all look the same, just seem to drive me insane,
     C        C"   D
-but I can?t get away.
+but I can't get away.
     G
 Until I recieve a call that tells me that will be all
     C            C"   D
 and the I hop a plane.
     C                         D
-It?s true, I?m not sure if you knew....
-I?m comin? home to you.
+It's true, I'm not sure if you knew....
+I'm comin' home to you.
    C                                 D
 Oh girl, it seems the whole wide world...
 Seems to say.
     G
 Hotels they all look the same, just seem to drive me insane,
     C       C"   D
-but I can?t get away.
+but I can't get away.
     G
 Until I recieve a call that tells me that will be all
     C            C"    D
 and then I hop a plane.
     C                         D
-It?s true, I?m not sure if you knew....
-I?m comin? home to you.
+It's true, I'm not sure if you knew....
+I'm comin' home to you.

-CHORDS USED IN COMIN?
-HOME:
+CHORDS USED IN COMIN' HOME:

    G    C    D    C"
 E|-3--|-0--|-2--|-3--|